Unwan Chishti: Life

 Chishti was born Iftikharul Hasan in Manglaur, Haridwar district, Uttarakhand.
 He was the son of Pirzadah Shah Anwarul Hasan Anwar Manglauri.
 He completed his early education in Manglaur and Muzaffarnagar.
 After his graduation he got his M.A. (geography, 1961), M.A.
 (Urdu, 1963), M.Lit.
 (1968), and Ph.D.
 (1973) degrees.
 He worked as a lecturer in Shoaib Mohammadia College in Agra before joining Jamia Millia Islamia on 15 September 1964.
 He taught Urdu and rose to be the Head of Urdu Department, Jamia Millia Islamia University, Delhi; he retired in 1997 as Dean of the Faculty of Humanities and Languages.

 Literary career

-He was an Urdu poet, a critic and an historian of Urdu literature, and has many books to his credit.
+Chishti was an Urdu poet, a critic and an historian of Urdu literature, and has many books to his credit.
 He was the disciple of Abr Ahasani Gunnauri.
 He has to his credit three published collections of poems – Zauq e Jamaal, Nim baz and Aks o shakhs.

 His literary career started in 1950 with the composition of his first ghazal.
 His first nazm, Salaam ae musafir, was published in 1953 in the Urdu Monthly Shair.
 His first collection of poems titled Zauq e jamaal was published in 1966 followed by Nim baaz and Aks o shakhs in 1968.
 He learned the art of writing Urdu poems from his father and Nikahat Ali Adab Siddiqi.